SimonBiggs/ipython-geant4-linac/README.md

    * On your first run this will download GEANT4
  * Once downloaded type `192.168.59.103:8888` into a [chrome](https://www.google.com/chrome/browser/) or [firefox](https://www.mozilla.org/firefox/new/) browser

+Be warned that if you use the docker method of installation data will not be saved once you close boot2docker, therefore you need to download the .ipynb files to your computer.
+These can be uploaded again by dragging and dropping into the browser window.

 Mac OS X
 =======